OpenClaw vs Microsoft AutoGen: Multi-Agent Framework Comparison

 Can I start with AutoGen and migrate later?

 Yes, this is common.
 Teams prototype with AutoGen, then deploy production on OpenClaw.
 Our implementation service supports this transition.
+Once on OpenClaw, follow our custom OpenClaw skills tutorial to extend the agent with your own connectors.

 Written by